Nicolette Stone: Chloe Brennan

 One of the character's early stories was her unrequited love for her friend, Chloe Brennan (April Rose Pengilly).
 Chimes believed that Nicolette and Chloe have a "natural chemistry" from their first meeting and "were meant to be in each others lives."
 Chimes later told television director Lee Salisbury that Nicolette is in love with Chloe and "has pined after her basically since the moment they met."
 She thought it was unlike Nicolette to ask to date someone because she had grown accustomed to women chasing her.
 Nicolette begins to care for Chloe's terminally ill mother, Fay Brennan (Zoe Bertram).
 Nicolette and Pierce soon begin to feud with each other.
 Nicolette decides to hide her feelings for Chloe but grows annoyed with Pierce's treatment of Chloe.
 Chimes told Amy Hadley from TV Week that Nicolette hates "how possessive and controlling" Pierce is towards Chloe and it was ironic because Nicolette offers him good advice.
 She decides to prank Pierce while he visits a day spa, which only worsens their feud.
-A Neighbours publicist assessed that Pierce's dislike of Nicolette occurrs when he discovers she is gay.
+A Neighbours publicist assessed that Pierce's dislike of Nicolette occurs when he discovers she is gay.
 He feels insecure about and convinced Nicolette wants Chloe to herself.
 Pierce's son, Hendrix Greyson (Ben Turland) discovers Nicolette's feelings for Chloe and threatens to tell his father.
 Robards told Ellis that Pierce is already insecure about Chloe's sexuality because he feels like he cannot compete with women.
 He added that he would feel more "threatened" by Nicolette if he knew her true intentions.

 Nicolette discovers Pierce is having an affair with Dipi Rebecchi (Sharon Johal) and the story takes a dramatic turn as plots to expose their infidelity.
 Nicolette realises that Pierce is being unfaithful when she learns he kissed someone in fancy dress.
 Nicolette works out that Dipi was wearing the matching costume.
 Chimes told Hadley that her character goes into "stealthy snooping" mode and uses a diamond necklace to expose their affair.
 Chimes explained that Nicolette is "devastated" for Chloe but never thought Pierce was suitable for her and she feels "proven right".
 She added that Nicolette feels obliged to expose Pierce even if it will "crush" Chloe.
 Ultimately, Nicolette believes with her help, "Chloe can start her life afresh and work out what she really wants."